carrotcat158/C-Programs/README.md

-These are some small programs designed by myself.
+These are some small programs about C or C++ designed by myself.